nervecell23/bank/README.md

 > new_account = Account.new([initial_balance]) #initial_balance is optional and is zero by default
 ```
 The following methods are available:

-- show_balance

-will display balance of the account

 - deposit(amount)